lobrylab/PitViper/README.md

 | B         | B_2       | 1     |
 | B         | B_3       | 1     |

-However, its mandatory that `replicate` column contain the same labels that in count matrix header:
+However, the replicate column must contain the same labels as those in the count matrix header:

 | shRNA       | Gene      | A_1 | A_2 | A_3 | B_1 | B_2 | B_3 |
 |-------------|-----------|-----|-----|-----|-----|-----|-----|